 SSA will destroy the data that HUD provides within 30 to 90 days after SSA completes processing and sends data to HUD.
 SSA will also delete electronic data within the same 30 to 90 days.
-Any identifiable records created by SSA in the course of the matching operation will be destroyed or retired in accordance with the Federal Records Retention Schedule (44 U.S.C. § 3303a).
+Any identifiable records created by SSA during the matching operation will be destroyed or retired in accordance with the Federal Records Retention Schedule (44 U.S.C. \S 3303a).